QSong-github/AlzCLIP/README.md

 If you use AlzCLIP in your research, please cite:
-`AlzCLIP: A Multi-Modal Contrastive Learning Model Integrating Genetic and Imaging Data for Alzheimer's Disease!`.
+`Integrating Genetic and Imaging Data for Alzheimer’s Disease Diagnosis and Interpretation'